Jeffry H. Larson

-Jeffry H. Larson, Ph.D., LMFT, CFLE, is a retired Professor of Marriage and Family Therapy at Brigham Young University.
+Jeffry H. Larson (1949–2024), Ph.D., LMFT, CFLE, is a deceased Professor of Marriage and Family Therapy at Brigham Young University.

 He is the author of Should We Stay Together?
-A Scientifically Proven Method for Evaluating Your Relationship and Improving its Chances for Long Term Success (San Francisco: Jossey-Bass, 2000) and the E-book entitled The Great Marriage Tune-Up Book: A Proven Program for Evaluating and Renewing Your Relationship (March 2004), among others.
+A Scientifically Proven Method for Evaluating Your Relationship and Improving Its Chances for Long-Term Success (San Francisco: Jossey-Bass, 2000) and the E-book entitled The Great Marriage Tune-Up Book: A Proven Program for Evaluating and Renewing Your Relationship (March 2004), among others.